Skip to content

 Trail Infrastructure

 For a long-distance hike to be enjoyable, good infrastructure is essential.
-Seek out trails with well-marked routes, huts, established campsites and access clean water sources.
+Seek out trails with well-marked routes, huts, established campsites, and access to clean water sources.
 If you are hiking in a remote location, find out if emergency evacuation services are available.

 Connectivity

 Hiking can be a great way to disconnect from the outside world, but you also need to make sure you can get help if you need it.
-Cell service may be very spotty or nonexistent on some trails particularly in isolated locations.
-A GPS beacon or satellite phone are two examples of emergency communication plans that should be in place.
+Cell service may be very spotty or nonexistent on some trails, particularly in isolated locations.
+A GPS beacon or satellite phone is an example of emergency communication plans that should be in place.

 The seasons and the weather